-SBE is caused by Chlamydia pecorum biotype 2.
+Sporadic bovine encephalomyelitis is caused by Chlamydia pecorum biotype 2, an obligate intracellular bacteria.
 Genetically identical C pecorum isolates have been identified from clinical cases in geographically different areas.
 The C pecorum isolates from clinical cases are distinct from those found in the GI tract of asymptomatic animals.
 Based on these findings, subclinical intestinal infections in cattle and other animals may not be the source of infection in SBE.
-The disease is most often seen in calves <6 mo old and less commonly in older cattle.
+The disease is most often seen in calves <6 months old and less commonly in older cattle.
 Sporadic cases and outbreaks can occur within individual herds.
-Morbidity rates are most commonly <25%, but can reach 50%.
+Morbidity rates are most commonly <25% but can reach 50%.
 The mortality rate can approach 30% and is highest in calves.
 Many sick animals die if not treated at an early stage.

-The incubation period in experimentally infected calves is 6–30 days.
+The incubation period for sporadic bovine encephalomyelitis in experimentally infected calves is 6–30 days.
 The first sign in natural and experimental cases is fever (104°–107°F [40°–41.7°C]).
 Appetite remains good for the first 2–3 days despite the fever.
 Afterward, depression, excess salivation, diarrhea, anorexia, and weight loss occur.
 Nasal discharge and respiratory disease signs due to pleuritis may be seen.
-Early neurologic signs include stiffness and knuckling at the fetlocks.
-Calves become uncoordinated and stagger, circle, or fall over objects.
-Head pressing and blindness are not seen.
+Early neurologic signs include depression, stiffness with knuckling at the fetlocks, decreased tail tone, and incontinence.
+Calves progressively become uncoordinated and stagger, circle, or fall over objects.
+Head pressing, blindness, and decreased pupillary light reflexes are not observed.
 In the terminal stage, calves are frequently recumbent and may develop opisthotonos.
 The course of the disease is usually 10–14 days.

-Lesions are not limited to the brain; vascular damage can be seen in several organs.
-Serofibrinous peritonitis, pleuritis, and pericarditis are common and are especially pronounced in more chronic cases.
+Lesions of sporadic bovine encephalomyelitis are not limited to the brain; vascular damage can be seen in several organs, particularly the liver and spleen.
+Polyserositis, appearing as serofibrinous peritonitis, pleuritis, and pericarditis, is common and is especially pronounced in more chronic cases.
 Microscopic lesions in the brain consist of perivascular cuffs and inflammatory foci in the parenchyma composed primarily of mononuclear cells.

-The antibiotics of choice are tetracyclines, oxytetracyclines, and tylosin.
-For treatment to be effective, it must be given as early as possible in high doses (eg, oxytetracyclines at 10–20 mg/kg/day) and for ≥1 wk.
-If treatment is effective, the fever should drop significantly within 24 hr.
+For treatment of sporadic bovine encephalomyelitis, the antibiotics of choice are tetracyclines, oxytetracyclines, and tylosin.
+For treatment to be effective, it must be given as early as possible in high doses (eg, oxytetracyclines at 10–20 mg/kg/day) and for ≥1 week.
+If treatment is effective, the fever should drop significantly within 24 hours.
 No vaccines are available.